 The initiative will provide SEL programming and support to roughly 15,000 children in kindergarten through fifth grade through a phased approach involving up to seven pilot schools in each city.

-In the first year of the initiative, each district/out-of-school-time pair will share grants ranging from $1 million to $1.5 million.
-Participating communities will also receive other support, including technical assistance by CASEL, the Forum for Youth Investment, and the David P. Weikart Center for Youth Program Quality.
-The foundation will finalize the grants in August.
+In the first year of the initiative, each district/out-of-school-time pair shared grants ranging from $1 million to $1.5 million.
+Participating communities also received other support, including technical assistance by CASEL, the Forum for Youth Investment, and the David P. Weikart Center for Youth Program Quality.

 To learn more: visit www.wallacefoundation.org